Course enrolment FAQs for students

 How do I know if my course is online or in-person on campus?

-- If a course is delivered online, it will be identified as virtual (online) learning.
-The course will also list whether it's:
+- If a course is delivered in-person on campus, it will be identified as Face to Face.

-- If a course is delivered in-person on campus, it will be identified as on-campus.
+- If a course is delivered fully online, it will be identified as either:

-- If a course requires a scheduled time at a jobsite or a supervised work environment, it will state WIL.
+- If a course requires a scheduled time at a jobsite or a supervised work environment, it will state Work Placement.

 What if I have student funding?

 If you have third party funding and require a confirmation of enrolment, you can request one through your MyNAIT portal after your schedule is built (select Open Self Service > Manage Classes > Confirmation of Enrolment).
 If you need a letter prior to your enrolment completion due to a funding deadline, you can request a letter by submitting an online Contact Form, select topic: Enrollment/Education Verification, and subcategory: Proposed Confirmation of Enrollment Letter.